-We believe the future of the hepatitis C market belongs to direct acting antiviral drugs (DAAs) that are effective against all or multiple hepatitis C genotypes, have a high barrier to resistance, and have a short treatment duration. and The best therapies are cocktails of several DAAs.
-Our focus is on developing what is now called ultrashort treatment regimens from 2 to 6 weeks in length.
+We believe the future of the hepatitis C market belongs to direct acting antiviral drugs (DAAs) that are effective against all or multiple hepatitis C genotypes, have a high barrier to resistance, and have a short treatment duration.
+The best therapies are cocktails of several DAAs.
+Our focus is on developing what are now called ultrashort treatment regimens from 2 to 6 weeks in length.
 Such a combination treatment with different classes of DAAs has the potential to change the paradigm of treatment for HCV with its efficacy, higher barrier to viral resistance, improved compliance, and shorter duration of treatment.
-These strategies could allow us to expand and broaden our portfolio in the HCV antiviral therapeutic area globally, and could lead to a high and fast cure rate, to improve compliance, and to simplified treatment duration.
-No competing company has yet developed a short HCV treatment of 4 weeks or less successfully with a high (>95%) sustained virologic response (SVR) at week 12.
+These strategies could allow us to expand and broaden our portfolio in the HCV antiviral therapeutic area globally and could lead to a high and fast cure rate, to improve compliance, and to simplified treatment duration.
+No competing company has yet developed a short-duration HCV treatment of 4 weeks or less successfully with a high (>95%) sustained virologic response (SVR) at week 12.

 To learn more about hepatitis C, please visit the information page at the Center for Disease Control and Prevention (CDC).

 CC-31244, a non-nucleoside polymerase inhibitor (“NNI”), is a potential best-in-class pan-genotypic inhibitor of NS5B polymerase for the treatment of hepatitis C infection.
 It has the potential to be an important component in an all-oral ultra-short duration HCV combination therapy.